Xetibo/ReSet-Doc/sections/literature.typ

   )<kde-hamburger>
-  There is a big difference between KDE and GNOME in the context of menus, KDE uses a lot of nested submenus as can be seen in @kde-hamburger, while the GNOME side explicitly discourages these menus citing reduced accessibility.@gnome_guidelines_menu In this case, the question is about where the bookmarks are stored.
+  There is a big difference between KDE and GNOME in the context of menus, KDE uses a lot of nested submenus as can be seen in @kde-hamburger, while the GNOME side explicitly discourages these menus citing reduced accessibility @gnome_guidelines_menu.
+In this case, the question is about where the bookmarks are stored.
 The default location is in more->go->bookmarks, this is on layer 4 of a menu without search functionality and with very ambiguous navigation.